drush-ops/drush/README.md

 * To install Drush 7.x (dev) which is required for Drupal 8:

         composer global require drush/drush:dev-master

+* To update to a newer version (what you get depends on your specification in ~/.composer/composer.json):

+        composer global update

 * Alternate commands to install some other variant of Drush: